coleenquadros/configuration/README.md

 Notes:
 * Manual changes to AWS resources will be overridden by App-Interface in each run.
-* To be able to use this feature, the `managedTerraformResources` field must exist and equal to `true`.

 #### Manage shared AWS resources via App-interface (`/openshift/namespace-1.yml`) using Terraform